wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'because the gods can see through their eyes', 'and are worshiped by ORCS',
     'and take nothing seriously',
-    'guided by their mountain-sized leader',
-    'and are hunted by humans because of it',
+    'under the guidance of their mountain-sized leader', 'and are hunted by humans because of it',
   ];
    gen_data['CYCLOPSkinculture'] = [